Spider Vein Therapy (Sclerotherapy)

 As noted above, although laser techniques are available for (smaller) spider vein treatment of the legs, sclerotherapy remains the “gold-standard” for best results with the fewest side effects.

 The elimination of these veins allows our patients to comfortably expand their wardrobe and behaviors, leaving behind feelings of self-consciousness in favor of the rediscovered freedom that comes from being confident in your own skin.

 Costs for sclerotherapy (spider vein treatment)

-Complimentary consultations are available at both Minneapolis Plastic Surgery, LTD. and Carillon Clinic, LTD. so that you can learn more about this treatment and have your spider veins evaluated.
+Complimentary consultations are available at both Minneapolis Plastic Surgery, LTD. and Minneapolis Anti-Aging and Skin Care Clinic so that you can learn more about this treatment and have your spider veins evaluated.
 Our sclerotherapy experts can advise you about which veins can be removed by this technique and explain other options when necessary.
 Costs for sclerotherapy range from several hundred dollars for one or two localized areas of concern; entire leg treatment can cost up to $1900 for both legs.
 No anesthesia is required, as the sclerosing solution is itself a local anesthetic, so the only discomfort is that of tiny (diabetic-size) needle pricks into the upper layers of the skin to treat the dilated vessels just below the skin’s surface.
 Please contact us for a complimentary, no-obligation consultation with our ABPS-certified plastic surgeons.